mheap/nexmo-developer/_partials/stitch/guides/enable-audio/java.md

 });
 ```

-Add supporf of the `NexmoMediaEvent` inside `updateConversationView` method by adding new branch to `if-else` statement:
+Add support of the `NexmoMediaEvent` inside `updateConversationView` method by adding new branch to `if-else` statement:

 ```java
 else if (event instanceof NexmoMediaEvent) {